kindzal/qw-tourney-management/README.md

 ### Initial setup

-Log in to your Google account, then create your own instance of the QuakeWorld Tournament Management Google Sheet for the tournament you want to manage by navigating here
+Log in to your Google account, then create your own instance of the QuakeWorld Tournament Management Google Sheet for the tournament you want to manage by navigating here:
   👉 https://docs.google.com/spreadsheets/d/1F0J3vrX2EySzALGfVQrfzDOqyT_wiDtY61LnWe_BAWE/copy

 and clicking `Make a copy`.
 Rename the Sheet to clearly identify your tournament.